 Reading the article (reduced to a few key statements here, but you can read the full article by following the link at the bottom of this blog entry) understandably elicited a strong reaction from women who had become ill from their breast implants.
 Many posted comments on the website, but most of the comments were not approved, including mine, so a blog post it is.

-The author presents as misogynistic and arrogant, if not willfully blind.
-Or, possibly with hands in his pockets – there’s most often a money trail when breast implants are involved.
+The author presents as misogynistic, arrogant, willfully blind and possibly with hands in his pockets (there’s most often a money trail when breast implants are involved).

 His article highlights the way the medical system is gravely failing women with breast implants.

-“ .. researchers have documented a number of differences between women who are seeking breast augmentation and the general population’ In nearly every measure of psychological health, from low self-esteem, to depression, to frequency of psychiatric admissions, divorce and increased alcohol and cigarette use, in general, breast augmentation women differ from women who forego the procedure.”
+Radis writes, “ .. researchers have documented a number of differences between women who are seeking breast augmentation and the general population.
+In nearly every measure of psychological health, from low self-esteem, to depression, to frequency of psychiatric admissions, divorce and increased alcohol and cigarette use, in general, breast augmentation women differ from women who forego the procedure.”

 WHY would doctors target a population of women they believe to be exclusively deficient psychologically to profit from them!
 WHY would they implant HIGH RISK DEVICES into women they’ve determined are ‘different from women who forego the procedure’, and allegedly have greater tendency toward psychiatric issues and poor lifestyle choices!
 ‘Nuts and sluts’ as one woman stated in her comment about the article (her full response, which was excellent, is included below).